webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 Make sure to allow generator calls to directly go through since Node >v0.10 has sufficient generator support.

-If you run Mocha test you can use Mochas internal compiler to register Babel, e.g.:
+If you run Mocha tests, you can use Mocha's internal compiler to register Babel, e.g.:

 ```js
     mochaOpts: {